bak/mongo_populator/README.md

 ### Mongo-specific values

-To embed documents, use #embed.
-It takes a dictionary template, which accepts normal Populator values.

-    # generates a record with 10 to 20 embedded documents, roughly one-third of which have a 'tattoo' field.
-    @collection.populate(1) do |parent|
-      parent.name = "Bunny Sr."
-      parent.kids = MongoPopulator.embed(10..20, {:name => ["Bunny Jr.","Fluffy","Other Fluffy"], :age => (1..20), :tattoos => ["butterfly", "banjo frog", nil]})
-    end

-To persist arrays in your documents, use either #items to save a certain number of items randomly selected from a set, or #array to save a specific array.
+To persist arrays in your documents, use either `#items` to save a certain number of items randomly selected from a set, or `#array` to save a specific array.

     MongoPopulator.items(1..5, %w(ape bear cat dog elephant firefox)) # populates array with provided terms MongoPopulator.items(10..20) # populates array with random words MongoPopulator.array('red', 'green', 'blue') # saves `['red', 'green', 'blue']` exactly

-To persist a static dictionary to your document, use #dictionary.
+To persist a static dictionary to your document, use `#dictionary`.

     MongoPopulator.dictionary(:name => "Mongo", :type => "db")

-Setting an attribute to nil prevents that attribute being set.
+Setting an attribute to `nil` prevents that attribute being set.
 This is useful when you only want a field to appear in *some* documents

     ...
     address.state = nil if address.country != "United States"